Ashish-nair24/1DBurgers_NLManifold/README.md

 # 1DBurgers_NLManifold

-This is a finite volume solver for the 1D Paremetrised Burger's equation with an option to solve for reduced-order approximate solutions using the Galerkin and LSPG methods.
-A non-linear manifold learnt using autoencoders(non-linear map) is used to formulate the reduced set of equations.
+This is a finite volume solver for the 1D Parameterised Burger's equation with an option to solve for reduced-order, approximate solutions using the Galerkin and LSPG projection methods.
+A non-linear manifold learnt using autoencoders(non-linear map) is used to map to and from the latent space.

 # Dependencies